 Retirement Financial Planning in Your 60s+

-Common Retirement Financial Planning Mistakes in Syracuse, NY (and Fixes)
+Top Retirement Financial Planning Pitfalls in Syracuse, NY (and Simple Fixes)

 - Holding back on investing for perfect timing.
 Fix: automate contributions and stay disciplined.